UT Prosim, that I may serve.

 Our teachers understand how girls learn, and they care about each girl's progress.
 At Wenona, we celebrate achievement.
 Girls’ talents and abilities are nurtured through close student-teacher interaction in the classroom, through academic care structures, and through a rich range of co-curricular and extra-curricular activities.

-Our boarders enjoy living in a peaceful haven close to all the cultural opportunities of a big city.
-Our friendly boarding community welcomes girls from other parts of Sydney and Australia and elsewhere in the world.
+Our residential program has places for 50 boarders in Years 7 to Year 12, who come from local, rural and remote communities across Australia and overseas, Our boarders enjoy living in a unique city location that provides nearby access to a rich range of cultural opportunities.
 Wenona's philosophy values diversity and inclusiveness.
 Our CRICOS Provider Code is 02275A.
 Contact us to visit the Boarding House and meet our Director of Boarding.

-Established in North Sydney in 1886, Wenona is a leading, independent, non-selective and non-denominational school with Christian values and a proud history of excellence in girls’ education.
+Established in North Sydney in 1886, Wenona is a leading, independent and non-selective school with a proud history of excellence in girls’ education.

 Our campus, close to Sydney Harbour and within walking distance of the city, is an exciting blend of heritage and state of the art, purpose-built environments for teaching, learning, creation and recreation.